VIRAL SILENCE 2022

 in-person: McLean County Museum of History, 200 N Main Street, Bloomington, IL 61701

 live-stream: Experimental Sound Studio – The Quarantine Concerts

 About Viral Silence

 Creative artists and the cultural sector have been especially adversely affected economically by the pandemic.
-Viral Silence strives to address the needs of these accomplished individual artists and offer hope and support to a wide and diverse audience of viewers who mourn the closure of cultural and performance institutions.
-The project’s participatory processes and resulting portraits will help to heal and bind communities around memory, loss, and rediscovery as a result of the pandemic.
+Viral Silence strives to address the needs of these accomplished individual artists and offers hope and support to a wide and diverse audience of viewers who mourn the closure cultural and performance institutions.
+The project’s participatory processes and resulting portraits help to heal and bind communities around memory, loss, and rediscovery.

 • • •